 The scale of the new development proposed at the Eastern Precinct (54 lots) is modest and will not detract from Mulgoa's status as a 'village' in a rural setting.
-The village will be capable of retaining its distinct identity and separation from urban development areas to the north in the local government area.
+The village will be capable of retaining its distinct identity and separation from urban development areas to the north.
 The majority of housing is to be set back from Mulgoa Road in consideration of the interface of Mulgoa Village to the rural lands to the north.